Best Cheap Electric Guitars on a Tight Budget

 The best cheap electric guitars inspire you to learn and be creative.
 It’s worth taking time to consider the best electric guitars in this price range.

-Should I buy electric guitar first?
+Should I buy an electric guitar first?

-For first time buyers of a new guitar, I usually recommend a good acoustic guitar because of its simplicity.
+For first-time buyers of a new guitar, I usually recommend a good acoustic guitar because of its simplicity.
 Having an electric guitar as your first guitar is also good.
 However, you must consider at least an amplifier or effects with headphone outputs to hear it.

 Cables are also a must-buy.
 Acoustic guitars are simpler and do not require extra gear, but they are bulkier and more challenging to play than electric guitars.